-The insignificant value of β in Table 8 raises doubts about the process of price transmission between El Fasher and Kutum, leading to consider the possibility of an inverse direction of causality.
+The insignificant value of $\beta$ in Table 8 raises doubts about the process of price transmission between El Fasher and Kutum, leading to consider the possibility of an inverse direction of causality.
 As reported in the Appendix, in the long run Kutum, Al Malha and Um Keddada had a degree of influence on El Fasher, revealing some long-run bilateral causality.
-However, while the results of the SUR analysis of the short-run dynamics do not provide any evidence of different price-transmission behaviour during stress periods, the ARDL results partly confirm our findings that the speed of price adjustment increased during such periods, with the exception of the price signal flow from Um Keddada to El Fasher.12 13
+However, while the results of the SUR analysis of the short-run dynamics do not provide any evidence of different price-transmission behavior during stress periods, the ARDL results partly confirm our findings that the speed of price adjustment increased during such periods, with the exception of the price signal flow from Um Keddada to El Fasher.

-Overall, our results seem to contradict the considerations expressed by some other studies, particularly with regard to market behaviour during the conflict in Darfur.
+Overall, our results seem to contradict the considerations expressed by some other studies, particularly with regard to market behavior during the conflict in Darfur.
 In fact, it was documented how widespread conflict and insecurity disrupted trade routes and increased transportation and overall costs, pushing cereal traders out of business.
-Along the same lines, the massive in-kind food assistance, which on the one hand was an important source of supply for Darfur's cereal markets, ended up subverting traditional market price behaviour on the other (Jaspers, 2018; Buchanan-Smith et al., 2014; Buchanan-Smith and Fadul, 2008; El Dukeri, 2007, 2004; Hamid et al. 2005).
-Having said that, it is important to remark how the present analysis covers only the initial months of the
+Along the same lines, the massive in-kind food assistance, which on one hand was an important source of supply for Darfur's cereal markets, ended up subverting traditional market price behavior on the other hand (Buchanan-Smith & Fadul, 2008; Buchanan-Smith et al., 2014; El Dukheri, 2007; El Dukheri et al., 2004; Hamid et al., 2005; Jaspars, 2018).
+Having said that, it is important to remark how the present analysis covers only the initial months of the conflict, which continued long beyond the timespan covered by this study.
+Although the delimitation of the study timespan is primarily justified by the availability of data, it enables an analysis of local supply and more generally of market behavior in a period without the confounding effects of the widespread escalation of violence and the unprecedented in-kind response that followed.